containers/podman-desktop-extension-ai-lab/MIGRATION.md

 ### Models

-The model object has also the new property `backend`, which define which framework is required.
+The model object has also the new property `backend`, which defines which framework is required.
-We increase the security by adding a new optional `sha256` property.
+Additionally, we have enhanced security by introducing a new optional `sha256` property.

 > [!TIP]
 > To get the sha256 of a model, you can use the `sha256sum [model-file]` command in a terminal.